-Though these opportunities might great YouTube clips and family portraits, it’s an incredibly dangers position to be in.
-Loosing balance just for a second can send children careening down the cliff struggling to find something to hold onto.
+Though these opportunities might provide great YouTube clips and family portraits, it’s an incredibly dangerous position to be in.
+Losing balance just for a second can send children careening down the cliff struggling to find something to hold onto.

 Looking for some reading to put you in the safety mindset?
-Then make sure to check out Death in the Grand Canyon by Thomas M. Myers.
+Then make sure to check out Over the Edge: Death in the Grand Canyon by Thomas M. Myers.
 Myers, a prolific journalist and author, painstakingly documents every death in the Grand Canyon breaking down the casualties into categories.
 According to Myers, up until 2001 there were 53 fatalities from falls, 65 to environmental causes, 79 drowned, 242 in airplane and helicopter crashes, 7 caught in flash floods and several more deaths in freak accidents, rock falls, suicides and even homicides.
 (See updated statistics in the book’s new 2012 edition.)

 Though a tad bit morbid, Myers’s work is riveting and insightful into a topic most people tend to dismiss when visiting the park.
 Though the book can be overwhelming at first, the lessons learned could help save your life and give you a better understanding of what to do when faced with a life-threatening situation.

 Think Twice Before You Take Risky Photos